SamuelLRibeiro/Flutter/README.md

 ---

 ### Notes
-Each project has its own folder and README with specific details about installation, usage, and goals.
+Each project has its own folder